Dantelo04/expo-template-app/README.md

    - Verify `EXPO_PUBLIC_BETTER_AUTH_URL` is correct
    - Check that the Better Auth server is running
    - Ensure database migrations have been applied
+   - **Important**: Use your computer's IP address, not localhost, for the Better Auth URL when testing on physical devices

 ## Contributing